Ray Lewis: 2009 season

 In 2009, Lewis was named first-team All-Pro by the Associated Press for the seventh time (ninth selection overall) and named to his 11th Pro Bowl.
 He accumulated an AFC-leading 134 tackles on the season.
 He also added three sacks, two forced fumbles, one fumble recovery, and seven passes deflected.
 Lewis added 21 tackles, one sack, and one pass deflection in two playoff games.
 In the September 2009 issue of Sporting News' Magazine, Lewis was selected to their Team of the Decade (2000s).
 In Week 2 against the San Diego Chargers, Lewis made the game-saving tackle on running back Darren Sproles on a fourth-down play.
 After the game, Lewis said it was one of the best tackles he has made in his career.
 Lewis was named to the Pro Football Hall of Fame 1st team All-2000s Team.

 2010 season

 In 2010, Lewis was named second-team All-Pro by the Associated Press for the third time (10th All-Pro selection overall) and named to his 12th Pro Bowl.
-He totaled 139 tackles, two sacks, two interceptions, two forced fumbles, three fumble recoveries, four pass deflections, and one touchdown.
+He totaled 139 tackles, two sacks, two interceptions, two forced fumbles, three fumble recoveries, four pass deflections, and one defensive touchdown, which came on a 24-yard pick six against the Panthers in Week 11.
 Lewis added 13 tackles, one sack, and a forced fumble in two playoff games.
 On Sunday, November 21, 2010, Lewis became only the second player in NFL history to record at least 30 interceptions and 30 sacks for their career.
 He was the fastest player (204 games) to achieve that feat.
 He was ranked fourth by his fellow players on the NFL Top 100 Players of 2011.
 He earned the highest ranking for a defensive player on the initial ranking by the NFL players.